 That is an excellent question!
 Maintaining a healthy weight is an important part of overall health, but it is not the whole story… Being overweight or obese is one modifiable risk factor for chronic health conditions but it is not the only one.
 Other modifiable risk factors include:

 - Elevated Blood Lipids

 - Poor Glucose Control

-Focusing all of your energy on just one of these modifiable risk factors (weight) might not be the best way to go about gaining wellness.
+Focusing all of your energy on just one of these modifiable risk factors (obesity/trying to lose weight) might not be the best way to go about gaining wellness.
 Being thin does not vaccinate you from the other modifiable risk factors.
-Just like people with excess weight, thin people are at risk of chronic illness if these other modifiable risk factors are not well managed.
+Just like people with excess weight, thin people are at risk of chronic illness if these other modifiable risk factors are not well-managed.

 Weight Is One Of Many Objective Indicators Of Health Risk